SpyrosMitsis/Blog/content/posts/1year_of_japanese.md

 In the core 2k deck I only managed to learn 1161 new words (btw to reach 2000 new words it means that you have to learn 5.5 new words per day).

 The only goal that I could say I almost achieved is the Kanji.
-I can read and write (using the correct stroke order) 987 unique Kanji, again still falling short on that 1000 but for this one i do not feel so bad lol.
+I can read and write (using the correct stroke order) 987 unique Kanji, again still falling short of that 1000 but for this one, I do not feel so bad lol.

 After all this time sometimes I wonder if is it even worth doing this.
-It just feels like a nonstop grind were I will never see the benefit.
+It just feels like a nonstop grind where I will never see the benefit.
 After some thinking, I arrived at my decision.

 *I believe Japanese is_ still worth all the pain*